-The 62 large trusts comprise 74% of the workers, the remaining 42 have only 226,000 workers altegether.
+The 62 large trusts comprise 74% of the workers, the remaining 42 have only 226,000 workers aliegether.
 Each thus averages 536 workers.

 It is not quite evident why these groupings have been named trusts, a name reminding us of the mighty American undertakings.
 Our little trusts often only employ 100 to 200 workers, sometimes even less.
-That such trusts possess no justification for their existence is shown by the recent strong inclination to organize local industry in the form of local groups.
+That such trusts possess no justification for their existence is shown by the recent strong inclination for their existence is shown by the recent shows inclination to organize local industry in the form of local groups.
 In these groups all the local undertakings are united, even when they belong to different industries.
-When this re-organization is completed, there will only remain some dozen large trusts, comprising the whole of our big industry.
+When this reorganization is completed, there will only remain some dozen large trusts, comprising the whole of our big industry.